Are You Smarter than a 10 Year Old? (British game show): Classmates

 Along the way, the player can be assisted by a "classmate", one of five ten-year-old children, in answering the questions.
 The classmate, chosen for two questions at a time, attempts to answer the question at the same time as the contestant, writing their answer on a virtual blackboard hidden from the contestant's view.
 The player picks a child to come and stand on the podium beside them and they answer the question at the same time as the adult.
-They lock in their answer and the adult is given the option of copying the child's answer or peeking at it, and if they lock in their own answer and get the question wrong, they can be saved by the child's answer providing it is correct.
+They lock in their answer and the adult is given the option of copying the child's answer or peeking at it.
+If they lock in their own answer and get the question wrong, they can be saved by the child's answer provided it is correct.